interledgerjs/wallet/README.md

 A working REST API that exposes the functions of a simple wallet system (accounts, users, transactions etc) and integrates the functions required of an ILSP or wallet that can peer with connectors on the Interledger.

+### Quickstart Guide

+Prerequisites: nodejs, typsecript, docker, docker-compose, mysql.

+To run via docker:

+Configure the environmental variables in *docker-compose.yml*.
+Run *npm run docker-run*.
+API requests can be sent to *0.0.0.0:3000*.
+To get the first admin token, login in at *0.0.0.0:3000/post/token* with the following JSON { "userName": "admin", "pssword": "admin" }.

+To run locally:

+After downloading the project, rename *sample.env* to *.env*.
+Configure the options in *.env*.
+Run *npm install*.
+Run *npm run watch-node*.
+API requests can be sent to *127.0.0.1:3000*.
+To get the first admin token, login in at *127.0.0.1:3000/post/token* with the following JSON { "userName": "admin", "pssword": "admin" }.

 ### Folders

 All source code is expected to be TypeScript and is placed in the `src` folder.
 Tests are put in the `test` folder.